Integrate WPM with SolarWinds Pingdom

 Both products monitor websites and web applications, but in different ways:

 - WPM is a perpetually licensed, on-premises synthetic end user monitoring tool.
-You can use it to record typical end user transactions (visiting a web page, logging into a web app, or completing a form) and then replay the recording automatically and repeatedly, as if it were an end user.
+Use it to record typical end user transactions (for example, log into a web app and complete a form) and then replay the recording automatically and repeatedly, as if it were an end user performing the steps.
 If a transaction fails, you’ll get notified.

 - Pingdom is a subscription-based, SaaS application that supports both synthetic monitoring and Real User Monitoring (RUM).
 The RUM capabilities in Pingdom provide you with insights into the behaviors and experiences of actual end users.